jeyabalajis/simple-rule-engine-client/README.md

 5. The consumer of the rules services __will not__ know about the rule details.
 The consumer just invokes the service and get the rule results.
 This enables a clean segregation between rule owners & rule consumers.
 6. Written in Python 3.6 with minimal requirements

+This framework already powered more than 100K scores & decisions and can be deployed as a serverless function (FaaS) or as a container.

 ## Demo

 1. Clone or download the project into your local repository.